ISPP ProgramIndividualized Supervised Practice Pathway Program

 Candidates whose DPD verification forms are 5 years or older will take academic refresher courses as determined in the review.
 Courses may be taken at the undergraduate or graduate level from any accredited college or university [must provide an official transcript(s) to verify the completion of these classes].

-The UNF ISPP Application and all other documents must be sent to:
+The UNF ISPP Application and all other documents must be received as ONE application packet.

 The rotations include: